null-open-security-community/Documentation/CODE_OF_CONDUCT.md

-community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, or religion.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.